racket/rhombus/text/0004-lexpr.md

 Line expressions are indexed by a prefix which they must present and a prefix that must occur in embedded expressions.
 They are a sequence of this prefix, an individual expression, and optional sequence expression surrounded in whitespace, and a line tail.
+The body of a module is parsed as a line expression with no prefix.

 ```bnf
 lexpr[pre, tailpre] := pre iexpr [WS qexpr WS] ltail[tailpre]